bacpack-system/packager-tools/README.md

 Fake `uname` utility reads data from config file nd provide them to the user.

-Config file has a name `uname.txt` and must be locatad at the same directory as the fake `uname`
+Config file has a name `uname.txt` and must be locatad in the same `/etc` directory.

 To generate config file just run **real** `uname` utility as